JasonBock/Rocks/docs/Overview.md

 ### Mocking Generic Methods and Types

-If generics are in play, Rocks can handle that:
+If generics are in play, Rocks can handle that by specifying an open generic:

 ```csharp
 public interface IHaveGenerics<T>